synalogik-mike/graph/README.md

-# gRaph: an Rcpp package for work with graph
+# MyGraph: an Rcpp package for work with graph

 ## Table of Contents
 1. [ Introduction. ](#introduction)